 The Integrated Program Management Division (IPMD), formerly the Program Management Systems Committee (PMSC), is the primary forum for maintaining strong Industry and Government working relationships to promote disciplined program performance management methodologies for planning and executing programs to optimize outcomes.
-Disciplined program performance management methodologies include earned value management (EVM) as defined in the ANSI/EIA-748 Standard for Earned Value Management Systems (ANSI/EIA-748) that the IPMD authored and maintains.
+Disciplined program performance management methodologies include earned value management (EVM) as defined in the EIA-748 Standard for Earned Value Management Systems (EIA-748) that the IPMD authored and maintains.

 The IPMD actively works to foster the mutual understanding and the effective development, implementation, and use of disciplined program performance management methodologies.
 The IPMD initiates and leads program management improvement initiatives with the DoD and other Federal agencies for the mutual benefit of the Industrial base and the Government to understand and adapt to changes in the procurement environment.

 Serve as a thought leader and source of best practices for program performance management.

 Strengthen trusted relationships with PARCA and DoD oversight agencies to jointly work on earned value management system (EVMS) related policies and activities to achieve approved EVM systems and consistent practices.

 Sponsor working groups to improve the state of program performance management to the mutual benefit of all program stakeholders.